PrettyFloralBonnet/datastructures-algorithms/datastructures/hashtables/hashTables.md

 ## Hash collisions

 The main drawback is the possibility of **hash collisions**.
-When data gets hashed, due to limited memory, there is a chance some data gets stored in address space in memory where some other data was already stored previously.
+When data gets hashed, due to limited memory, there is a chance some data gets stored in address space (bucket) in memory where some other data was already stored.

 This slows down reading and writing, to a point where it basically becomes O(n) (or more specifically, O(n/k) where k is the size of the hash table).